qbic-pipelines/cellranger/.github/CONTRIBUTING.md

-# nf-core/cellranger: Contributing Guidelines
+# qbic-pipelines/cellranger: Contributing Guidelines

 Hi there!
-Many thanks for taking an interest in improving nf-core/cellranger.
+Many thanks for taking an interest in improving qbic-pipelines/cellranger.

-We try to manage the required tasks for nf-core/cellranger using GitHub issues, you probably came to this page when creating one.
+We try to manage the required tasks for qbic-pipelines/cellranger using GitHub issues, you probably came to this page when creating one.
 Please use the pre-filled template to save time.

 However, don't be put off by this template - other more general issues and suggestions are welcome!
 Contributions to the code are even more welcome ;)

-> If you need help using or modifying nf-core/cellranger then the best place to ask is on the nf-core Slack [#cellranger](https://nfcore.slack.com/channels/cellranger) channel ([join our Slack here](https://nf-co.re/join/slack)).

 ## Contribution workflow

-If you'd like to write some code for nf-core/cellranger, the standard workflow is as follows:
+If you'd like to write some code for qbic-pipelines/cellranger, the standard workflow is as follows:

-1. Check that there isn't already an issue about your idea in the [nf-core/cellranger issues](https://github.com/nf-core/cellranger/issues) to avoid duplicating work
+1. Check that there isn't already an issue about your idea in the [qbic-pipelines/cellranger issues](https://github.com/qbic-pipelines/cellranger/issues) to avoid duplicating work
     * If there isn't one already, please create one so that others know you're working on this
-2. [Fork](https://help.github.com/en/github/getting-started-with-github/fork-a-repo) the [nf-core/cellranger repository](https://github.com/nf-core/cellranger) to your GitHub account
+2. [Fork](https://help.github.com/en/github/getting-started-with-github/fork-a-repo) the [qbic-pipelines/cellranger repository](https://github.com/qbic-pipelines/cellranger) to your GitHub account
 3. Make the necessary changes / additions within your forked repository
 4. Submit a Pull Request against the `dev` branch and wait for the code to be reviewed and merged